ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/embedded-systems/Cloud-Native-deployment-on-hybrid-edge-systems/k3s.md

 default       example3            1/1     Running   0              6m57s
 kube-system   smarter-cni-wplzn   1/1     Running   3 (141m ago)   4h29m
 ```
-A pod with the name `example3` should be running.

 2. Check the Cortex-M Console.
 If there is any output here, the firmware is running.

 ### Stop the demo

-To stop the demo, run the command shown below.
-The termination process can take a few minutes.
+To stop the demo, run the command shown below (the termination process can take a few minutes):
 ```bash
 kubectl delete pod example3 --grace-period=0 --force
 ```
-Make sure the pod was terminated.
+To make sure the pod was terminated, check the following:

 1. Go to the Cortex-M Console and check that there are no new outputs:

 ![Cortex-M output alt-text#center](k3s.png "Figure 1.
 Cortex-M output")